David F. Denison, O.C., FCPA, FCA,

 James D. Hinds

 Mr. Hinds is a corporate director.
-He is also a director of Allbanc Split Corp., a mutual fund company.
+He is a former director of Allbanc Split Corp., a mutual fund company (2008 to 2018).
 He is a retired investment banker, having previously served as Managing Director of TD Securities Inc., prior to which he held positions at CIBC Wood Gundy Inc. and Newcrest Capital Inc. Mr. Hinds was the past chair of the Independent Electricity System Operator (IESO), a Crown corporation responsible for operating the electricity market, and was also chair of the former Ontario Power Authority Board of Directors (2010-2014) until its merger with the IESO effective January 1, 2015.
 Mr. Hinds received a Bachelor of Arts degree from Victoria College at the University of Toronto, a Master of Business Administration from the Wharton School of Business and a law degree from the University of Toronto Law School.

 Roberta L. Jamieson, C.M.